Metamodernism: Books

-Metamodernism and Bildung

-In 2019, Lene Rachel Anderson published the book Metamodernity: Meaning and Hope in a Complex World, in which she claims: "Metamodernity provides us with a framework for understanding ourselves and our societies in a much more complex way.
+In 2019, Lene Rachel Anderson published her book Metamodernity: Meaning and Hope in a Complex World, in which she claims: "Metamodernity provides us with a framework for understanding ourselves and our societies in a much more complex way.
 It contains both indigenous, premodern, modern, and postmodern cultural elements and thus provides social norms and a moral fabric for intimacy, spirituality, religion, science, and self-exploration, all at the same time."

-2019 also saw the publication of The World We Create: From God to Market by Tomas Björkman, a work exploring the complex origins of our precarious situation today, along with a set of proposed solutions utilizing a metamodern framework.

-In 2021, Perspectiva Press published Metamodernity: Dispatches from a Time Between Worlds, an anthology of essays on metamodernism and society by Jonathan Rowson and others.

-Criticism

-Following interviews with Vermeulen and van den Akker and Daniel Görtz, philosopher and founder of Parallax magazine Tom Amarque criticized Metamodernism on a range of points.
-He states that the approaches of Metamodernism provide few insights into longstanding issues such as modern warfare.
-He has also accused its academic theoretical framework of being untranslatable to the working class.
-He also claims that the metamodern emphasis on sincerity would assign meaning to things like sentimental Hollywood clichès.
+In November 2023 she moved to working on Polymodernity to differentiate her work on Nordic Bildung from Metamodernity.